caomw/hessian/research_notebook.md

 - To do : I should code up for CUDA mode in train_mnist.lua and cifar.lua

 - To do: incorporate the saving function (stepsize) Done.
 When I restart the experiment, I should first git pull in the Raphy repo.
 And then delete the hessian*constant part.

+#2016/04/16

+- Reduced the image size of MNIST to 10 x 10.
+The script is resize10x10test.lua and resize10x10.lua located in data/mnist.t7

+    - I used require 'graphicsmagick' to do image reducing.